deminy/background-processing-in-php/README.md

 ```

 We have three tests discussed below, and each test includes two HTTP calls.
 One is to try to write same data to HTTP response
 and to a disk file, and the other one is to send disk file content to HTTP response after first HTTP call.
+Source code of
+those PHP endpoints can be found under folder _./www_.

 ### Test 1: How Does Function register_shutdown_function() Affect HTTP Responses?

-First, please run command _curl http://127.0.0.1/write1_ to write same data to HTTP response and a disk file.
+First, please run command _curl 127.0.0.1/write1_ to write same data to HTTP response and a disk file.
 Here is
 what showed up in HTTP response:

 ```text